 Over 45,000 square meters of murals from different dynasties covered the walls of these caves;

-More than 2000 painted sculptures, vary from 34.5 meters to 2 centimeters tall, are preserved in Mogao Caves;
+More than 2000 painted sculptures, varying from 34.5 meters to 2 centimeters tall, are preserved in Mogao;

-Over 50,000 scrolls, painting, and embroidery masterpieces, dating from 405 to 1002, including the world's easiest printed book (Diamond Sutra printed in 868), had been concealed and discovered there.
+Over 50,000 scrolls, paintings, and embroidery masterpieces, dating from 405 to 1002, including the world's earliest printed book (Diamond Sutra printed in 868), had been concealed and discovered there.

 Mural Meiren Pusa (618 — 712) in the 57th Cave of Mogao Grottoes.